amino-os/Amino.Run/docs/design_proposals/DistributedTransactionDM.md

 * We may consider other forms of failure notification than the exception.

 ## Phase 1 - Collaborative 2PC Distributed Transaction
+* P1: Default distributed transaction (SO/DM not comoplicated)
+* P1: External database (type: TO-BE-DECIDED)
+* P2: support participant of SO that has consensus DM
 ### Assumptions of Phase 1
 <br/>All participants of the transaction have to have 2PC-compiliant transaction DM.
 <br/>Concuurent control policy is lock-based perssimitive.